 Water damage from firefighting efforts can affect these areas as well, so you’ll need to check for drywall patches and dents in the walls after the fire has been put out.

-City of Light Fire Damage Restoration also involves checking for mold and mildew in hidden areas like under cabinets, inside storage spaces, and along floorboards.
+Orlando fire damage restoration also involves checking for mold and mildew in hidden areas like under cabinets, inside storage spaces, and along floorboards.

 Extreme heat can warp or crumble walls that are made of drywall, while ceiling tiles might droop if they get too hot during the fire.